python-poetry/poetry/docs/faq.md

 ### I don't want Poetry to manage my virtual environments.
 Can I disable it?

-While Poetry automatically creates virtual environments to always work isolated from the global Python installation, there are rare scenarios where the use a Poetry managed virtual environment is not possible or preferred.
+While Poetry automatically creates virtual environments to always work isolated from the global Python installation, there are rare scenarios where the use of a Poetry managed virtual environment is not possible or preferred.

 In this case, you can disable this feature by setting the `virtualenvs.create` setting to `false`: